 There are no direct system-to-system interfaces at present.

+Data hub

+[appropriate text or reference to separate document]

 Errors

 When errors are reported to users by the system, the information provided must be sufficiently detailed for users to be able to identify and rectify the problem easily.
 All error codes, error descriptions and fixing tips will be published on the Gas Registry web site and kept up to date.